billkarsh/SpikeGLX/Markdown/ShankView_Help.md

 out-of-band electrical noise, including DC offsets, which allows better comparison to your requested spike threshold voltage.

+As of SpikeGLX version 20230425, the Configuration dialog/IM Setup tab has a box to set up a filtered probe AP-band stream that runs in parallel with the raw stream.
+You can set the bandpass edges for this stream, and the stream automatically gets Gbldmx CAR.
+These data, when present, are used to improve signal-to-background in both audio output and Shank Viewers (for {spike, AP pk-pk} calculations).

 ### File Viewer Data Flow

 `Average current window` counts spikes and tallies peak-to-peak voltages